 Lucy Edwards is a presenter, YouTuber and disability rights campaigner who is usually accompanied by her guide dog named Olga.

 At 17 Lucy lost her eyesight so she had to learn how to navigate her life again.
 She took to YouTube and started to upload videos of her experiences to her own channel.
-Her video, ‘blind girl does her own make-up’, gained over 780,000 views and she became the first British blind person to pave the way for change on the platform.
-She now has 35,000 subscribers to her channel and over 3 million views of her videos.
+Her video, ‘Blind girl does her own make-up’, went viral and she now has over 3 million views of her videos and 37k subscribers to her channel.
+Lucy has also become influential on TikTok with 650k followers, 14 million likes and 50 million views of her videos.
+Click here to visit her account.

 In December 2019, Lucy became the first blind presenter to host a show on BBC Radio 1.
 Her other presenting credits include In Touch (BBC Radio 4), Click (BBC World News) and The Travel Show (BBC World News).
 She has presented for BBC Bitesize and BBC Ideas and works as a freelance producer for the BBC.
 Lucy was also the subject of an episode of Barcroft Media’s Shake My Beauty YouTube series.